Geoffrey Robinson (politician): Political career

 Robinson became the MP for Coventry North West, a safe Labour Party seat, in a by-election on 4 March 1976 caused by the death of MP Maurice Edelman.
 His Conservative opponent in the 1987 election was the novelist Jim Powell.
 During the 1980s, with Labour in opposition, he held frontbench positions, speaking for the party on trade and industry and on science.
 He was Paymaster General in Tony Blair's government from May 1997 to December 1998, resigning after it was revealed that in 1996 he had lent his government colleague Peter Mandelson £373,000 to buy a house.

 Robinson's previous life as a businessman made him one of the wealthiest members of parliament, with a personal fortune of around £30 million.
 He is a lover of fine wine and dining.
 He owns holiday homes in Tuscany (used once by Tony Blair for his summer holiday) and the South of France, and owns a penthouse flat in London's Park Lane.
 He bought the house Orchards in Godalming, Surrey (designed and built by Edwin Lutyens between 1897 and 1899) which has been described as 'among the finest Surrey Houses'.
 He also bought and restored Lutyens' Marshcourt (Stockbridge, Hampshire, 1901–1904) but sold it again in 1999 after resigning as Paymaster General.
 In November 1997 it was revealed by Chris Blackhurst in an article for the Independent on Sunday that Robinson had been a discretionary beneficiary of a £12.75 million offshore trust for him and his family established by Joska Bourgeois, called Orion, based in the tax haven of Guernsey.
-In 2000 the trust was reported have been worth £38 million.
+In 2000 the trust was reportedly worth £38 million.

 In 2000 Robinson published a memoir of his time in the Blair government, The Unconventional Minister: My Life Inside New Labour.
 Robinson was the subject of Tom Bower's 2001 book The Paymaster.
 As a result of the book's revelation that Robinson had failed to register the receipt of £200,000 from Robert Maxwell, he was suspended for three weeks from the House of Commons in October 2001.